elliotnunn/macos9-usb-tablet/README.md

-Add this to your QEMU command line:
+Add this to your QEMU command line for Mac OS 9 mouse integration:

 	-device usb-tablet -prom-env 'use-nvramrc?=true' -prom-env nvramrc=\
 	': b64 do 0 4 0 do 6 lshift i j + c@ 2e - dup b > 7 and - dup 25 > 6 and - or'\